elyknehc/CampusNavigator/README.md

 JUnit 5.9.2 - Used for requirements testing of the files

-# Compiling Software and Installation
+# Compiling Software and Installation from source code

 Users will need to have Java 19 installed and clone the application locally.
 Maven (version specified above) should be installed which will be used to execute the application.
 Libraries are included in the java files and do not require installation.